triggermesh/docs/docs/guides/creatingatarget.md

 ## Writing the `AWSLambdaTarget` specification

-To learn how to write a Target the fastest way to explore the specification is to use `kubectl explain`.
+To learn how to write a Target, use `kubectl explain` to explore the specification.
 Looking specifically into the `spec` section we see that the ARN of the Lambda is needed

 ```console
 $ kubectl explain awslambdatarget.spec